newatoms/beta/_private/customers/stby/posts-and-research/service-design-in-movies/service-design-in-movies.md

 ## Sweet Sweet Aximo

-In Wall-E, the earth is abandoned and covered in heaps of garbage left over from decades of mass consumerism facilitated by the megacorporation Buy 'n' Large.
-The same corporation that evacuated Earth's population in fully automated starliners (luxury cruiseships for in space) to cruize trough space, waiting for humanity's eventual return.
+In Wall-E, earth is abandoned and covered in heaps of garbage left over from decades of mass consumerism, facilitated by the megacorporation Buy 'n' Large.
+The same corporation evacuated Earth's population in fully-automated, luxury space cruisers, where humanity will wait until they can return to earth.

-The story is told from the perspective of Wall-E, the only left functioning robot tasked with cleaning up the world.
-At some point in the movie the viewer is introduced to one of Buy 'n' large starliners when Wall-E boards the spaceship Aximo.
+The story is told from the perspective of Wall-E, the only functioning robot left, tasked with cleaning up the world.
+At some point in the movie, the viewer is introduced to one of Buy 'n' Large's starliners when Wall-E boards the spaceship Aximo.

-The spaceship is crewed almost entirely by robots, with their main goal to keep the residents as comfortable as possible, from the perspective of the consumer driven Buy 'n' Large.
+The spaceship's crew is almost entirely automised, with the main goal of keeping the residents as comfortable as possible—"comfort" being defined by the consumer-driven Buy 'n' Large.

 Even though [this clip](https://www.youtube.com/watch?v=h1BQPV-iCkU) gives us the impression that the citizens of Aximo are wasting their lives, only consuming and not contributing, there is nothing that actually shows this.
 Who is to tell what they actually do?
-While looking at the clip it is interesting to speculate about the (fictional) motives of the Buy 'n' large and the writers of the movie.
-It stimulates us to ask the question if, what we think we want or others want, is actually what we need.
+While looking at the clip it is interesting to speculate about the (fictional) motives of the Buy 'n' Large and the writers of the movie.
+It stimulates us to ask the question whether what we think we or others want is actually what we need.

 Images: Stills from the movie [WALL-E](http://www.imdb.com/title/tt0910970/)